RedisJSON/RedisJSON/docs/commands/json.get.md

 JSON.GET returns a bulk string representing a JSON array of string replies.
 Each string is the JSON serialization of each JSON value that matches a path.
 Using multiple paths, JSON.GET returns a bulk string representing a JSON object with string values.
-Each string value is the JSON serialization of each JSON value that matches a path.
+Each string value is an array of the JSON serialization of each JSON value that matches a path.
 For more information about replies, see [Redis serialization protocol specification](/docs/reference/protocol-spec).

 ## Examples